CitadelQuest/CitadelQuest/README.md

 4. The installer will automatically handle everything!
 5. After installation, create a new user (administrator) and login
 6. Enjoy!

+## For Docker Deployments
+See /docker/README.md for Coolify deployment instructions.

 ## Core Features